Home » DAX » DAX – ALL function

 CALCULATE(Sum(Orders[Sales]), ALL(Orders[Product Sub-Category]))

-We passed ‘Product sub category’ column under ALL function, so in that case whatever filters you apply, it will always returns sum of all ‘Product Sub Category‘ and that is 19,24,337.88 .
+We placed the ‘Product Subcategory’ column within the ALL function, so in this case, no matter what filters you apply, it will always return the sum of all ‘Product Subcategory’ values, which is 19,24,337.88.

 Power Bi - ALL DAX Function Example

-As per above filters output screen, we did filter few Product sub categories but it ignores the filters and returned sum of total sales.
+According to the output screen with the filters above, we filtered a few product subcategories, but it ignored the filters and returned the sum of total sales.

 Refer similar DAX:- ALLEXCEPTALLSELECTED